ngblaylock/documentation/ssg/eleventy.md

 Help with your VS Code intellisense to know what files you are trying to link to.
 You can set the root to the `dist` directory to get accurate linking.

 - Typing `partials/` will show the contents of the partials folder.
-- Typing `/` will look in the `dist` directory so you can easily select pages or assets to link to with thier correct file path, like images or linking to a page.
+- Typing `/` will look in the `dist` directory so you can easily select pages or assets to link to with their correct file path, like images or linking to a page.

 Below is an example of ways this will help.
 Put the following in your workspace settings: